Opentrons/opentrons/api/docs/v2/new_modules.rst

 Lid Temperature Control
 ^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned before, users have access to controlling when a lid temperature is set.
-It is recommended that you set the lid temperature before executing a Thermocycler Module profile, described later.
+You can control when a lid temperature is set.
+It is recommended that you set the lid temperature before executing a Thermocycler Module profile (see :ref:`thermocycler-profiles`.
 The range of the Thermocycler Module lid is
-37°C to 110°C.
+37 °C to 110 °C.

 Set Lid Temperature
 +++++++++++++++++++

-:py:meth:`.ThermocyclerContext.set_lid_temperature` takes in one parameter which is the temperature you wish the lid to be set to.
+:py:meth:`.ThermocyclerContext.set_lid_temperature` takes one parameter: the ``temperature`` you wish the lid to be set to.
 The protocol will only proceed once the lid temperature has been reached.

 .. code-block:: python